GoGouree/My-Project/README.md

 # My-Project
-this is my project to try out new cool technology and enjoy while learning
+This is my project homepage, on this page all my other projects are listed.
+This page is where I link my in progress and completed projects so everything I have worked on stays in a single place.